PlayGotm/docs/src/docs/content/auction-house.md

 Unlike direct [trading](./trading.md), a player can put an item for sale on the auction house and go do something else while any potential buyers buys that item from the auction house.

+Some items can only be acquired from other players, such as specially [crafted](./crafting.md) or [enchanted](./enchanting.md) items.

 An auction house is a game mechanic that fosters a community and allows an in-game economy to form.
 The prices of items on the auction house are usually based on supply and demand, and are organically determined by the players.

 A simpler variant of the auction house is the [marketplace](./auction-house.md), where items are bought at the listed price without a bidding process.
 In some games, such as the multiplayer game "World of Warcraft", the auction house and marketplace are combined so that there's both a bidding process and a "buyout" price.
 If a buyer is not interested in participating in a bidding process, they can pay the "buyout" amount to instantly get the item, like a marketplace.

 This example shows how to make an auction house in Godot by storing the [inventories](./inventory.md) of the seller and buyer in [Gotm contents](/src/docs/content.md).
 The auction house items are also stored as [Gotm content](/src/docs/content.md), which allows a player to use advanced searching, filtering and sorting when browsing the auction house.

-To learn how a game developer can manually add items to the auction house, see [shops](./shop.md)
+To learn how a game developer can manually add items to the auction house, see [shops](./shop.md).

 ## Add a precious gem to the auction house